krk/carender/README.md

 `carender` consists of a lexer, a parser, a renderer and a command line tool that uses these components as an example.

-* A [Makefile](Makefile) is used for building, testing and coverage reporting.
-* [catch2](https://github.com/catchorg/Catch2) chosen for unit testing.
-It is a header-only library and easy to add to a project.
-* `g++` and [lcov](http://ltp.sourceforge.net/coverage/lcov.php) for coverage reports.
-Coverage reporting is not supported when building with `clang++`.
-* Optional - A `Dockerfile` added to document the build steps in a reproducible manner.
-Run `build_in_docker.sh` to build, test and create coverage reports.
-* Windows and OSX support is best effort.

 **Lexer** reads an `istream` and ignores whitespace in non-text context, e.g. between START_DIRECTIVE and START_BLOCK in `{{   #loop range element}}`.
 Inside text content, lexer does not ignore whitespace.
 For this purpose, lexer keeps track of the state as "inside START_DIRECTIVE or not" and "inside START_BLOCK/END_BLOCK or not".

 Entry point is the public `lex` method: